Claudjos/pine/README.md

 # Pine Web Framework

 ## Overview
-This is a very simple web framework compatible with WSGI.
+This is a very simple web framework WSGI compatible.
 Written for fun and self education.

 ## Develop your Web App using Pine
 Checkout the [examples](examples) to learn how to develop your app.